ULB-Metronu/georges/docs/modules/visualisation.rst

 :tocdepth: 2

 *******************************************
-Georges’s visualization and plotting module
+Georges's visualization and plotting module
 *******************************************

 This module uses the `georges-core's plotting module <https://ulb-metronu.github.io/georges-core/modules/plotting.html>`_ .
 It can uses the *Matplotlib* ot the *Plotly* library as backend.